lawrahkonwea/My-portfolio/README.md

 # 📖 [portfolio] <a name=""></a>

 Portfolio is a project about me, works I have done and links to my social media handles to connect with people.
+It embodies my recents works, created at different learning phases at Microverse and alos solo projects done to further solidify my knowldege.

 ## 🛠 Built With <a name="built-with"></a>